msiebuhr/ucs/README.md

 As it is generally recommended to [use a cache per major Unity Release and project](https://github.com/Unity-Technologies/unity-cache-server/issues/50#issuecomment-413854421), the server supports *namespaces*.
-This is done by using multiple `-port` arguments or comma-separated list:
+This is done by using multiple `-port` arguments or comma-separated list.

     ucs -port=8126 -port=name:8127
 	ucs -port=8126,name:8127
 	PORT=8126,name:8127 ucs

-They will use the same cache, but garbage-collected as one (so old projects' data will all but vanish and new ones will get lots of space).
+Each name/port will have a seperate cache, but garbage-collected as one (so old projects' data will all but vanish and new ones will get lots of space).

+For convenience, ports can be named as in `name:8127`.
+Is is used for the file-system path, display on the help-page and in metrics.
+If the name is left out, the port-number also becomes the name.

 Load testing
 ------------